Regularity of a degenerate parabolic equation appearing in Vecer's unified pricing of Asian options: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:I01}}

-The proof uses essentially the same ideas as that of \cite{Kim} but the technical details are much different.
-For $(t,x) \in \overline \bH_T$, let $X_s=X_s(t,x)$ be the stochastic process which satisfies \eqref{eq:I08z}.
+For $(t,x) \in \bar{\bH}_T$, let $X_s=X_s(t,x)$ be the stochastic process which satisfies \eqref{eq:I08z}.
 It is well known that such a process $X_s$ exists; see e.g., \cite[Theorem V.1.1]{Krylov}.
 The probabilistic solution $u$ of the problem \eqref{eq:I01a}, \eqref{eq:I02b} is then given by the formula \eqref{eq:I09u}.
-It is then evident that $u$ is continuous in $\overline \bH_T$ and satisfies the terminal condition \eqref{eq:I02b}.
+It is then evident that $u$ is continuous in $\bar{\bH}_T$ and satisfies the terminal condition \eqref{eq:I02b}.
 If $f$ in \eqref{eq:I09u} were twice continuously differentiable, then, as it was mentioned in the introduction, the theorem would follow from \cite[Theorem V.7.4]{Krylov}.
 But this is clearly not the case since $f(y)=(y-K)_{+}$ is merely a Lipschitz continuous function.
 However, it should be pointed out that $u$ also has the representation

-Therefore, if $u(T',\cdot)$ is twice continuously differentiable for some $T'\in (0,T)$, then we would have the second part of the theorem with $T$ replaced by $T'$; i.e., $u(t,x)$ is twice differentiable with respect to $x$ continuously in $\bH_{T'}$, differentiable with respect to $t$ continuously in $\bH_{T'}'$, and satisfies the equation \eqref{eq:I01a} in $\bH_{T'}'$.
+Therefore, if $u(\tilde T,\cdot)$ is twice continuously differentiable for some $\tilde T\in (0,T)$, then we would have the second part of the theorem with $T$ replaced by $\tilde T$; i.e., $u(t,x)$ is twice differentiable with respect to $x$ continuously in $\bH_{\tilde T}$, differentiable with respect to $t$ continuously in $\mathring{\bH}_{\tilde T}$, and satisfies the equation \eqref{eq:I01a} in $\mathring{\bH}_{\tilde T}$.